Mahmood-Hoseini/COVID19-CT-Scan-Segmentation/README.md

 ![Sample CT Scan Segmented](https://github.com/Mahmood-Hoseini/COVID19-CT-Scan-Segmentation/blob/master/outputs/ct-scan_sample-images.png)

+## Installation

+The package is written in Python and can be installed using `python setup.py install` or `pip install .`

 ## About this dataset
 CT scans plays a supportive role in the diagnosis of COVID-19 and is a key procedure for determining the severity that the patient finds himself in.